-Expert in business continuity, security, high availability, and data
+Expert in business continuity, security, high availability, and data center recovery strategies

 This week, Stephen Ibaraki, I.S.P., has an exclusive interview with Damian Walch, VP of Consulting, T-Systems.

 Damian (CISA, CBCP, CISSP) has over 13 years in business continuity, security and high availability with over 75 companies, with a specialization in building and "internalizing" recovery programs.

 Prior to joining T-Systems, Damian managed the professional services practice for Comdisco where he provided all facets of services to companies in banking, service and manufacturing industries.
 As Senior VP of Product Management and Development, he was able to see the economics of hot site providers and was frequently required to benchmark vendor costs against internal recovery costs.
 Presently, he's focused on data center and technology recovery strategies that are more critical today than ever before.

 Damian is noted in: "2003 - Consulting Magazine's - Top 25 Consultants of the Year."

 Damian, thank you for sharing your wisdom, knowledge, and valuable experiences with our audience.

 Q: How did you get into computing—can you detail your personal history?
 You also have many accomplishments—could you share your most valuable lessons and challenges.